MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 [<img src="SC01.PNG" alt="SimplicityCommander" width="512">](E1743.jpg)

+## WARNING !!
+Its very easy bricking MGs with Simplicity Commander only then writing new bootloader.

 The trick its that having the same version in the J-Link probe and the J-Link.dll or J-Link want to updating the firmware.
 If letting J-Link updating the firmware its crashing the STM32F103.
 Then do a new firmware with the new JLinkARM.dll and flashing it on the STM32F103.